mandy1339/hacker-rank-solutions/day-18/clojure/stack-queue/README.md

 # stack-queue

-A Clojure library designed to ... well, that part is up to you.
+A clojure program that checks for a palindrome in a given user input

 ## Usage

-FIXME
+just run lein run on the directory, or run the jar file like a regular program

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Armando L. Toledo

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.